bogeta11040/Twitter-Spaces-to-YouTube-AWS-Lambda-Function/README.md

 ## Prerequisites

 - AWS account
-- PAID Twitter Developer account with API keys
+- (Basic or Pro) Twitter Developer account with API keys
 - Google Developer account with YouTube API key

 ## Setup

 1. Create an AWS Lambda function using this code.
 Make sure to set the necessary environment variables for your Twitter and YouTube API credentials.

-2. Change the handler function name in the Lambda function configuration to match the function name in the code.
+2. Change the handler function name in the Lambda function configuration to `process_twitter_spaces`.

-3. Configure the required AWS permissions for the Lambda function to access S3, CloudWatch, and any other services it requires.
+3. Configure the required AWS permissions for the Lambda function to access S3, CloudWatch, etc.

 4. Set up an S3 bucket to store the downloaded Twitter Spaces recordings.